danielmichaels/faasd-digital-ocean/README.md

 - [Terraform] installed locally
 - A [Digital Ocean][d] account and [API key][apik]
+- A Domain name you control
+- (optionally) The Domain is managed by Digital Ocean
 - [faas-cli] installed (I suggest you get it via [arkade])
 - This repo cloned locally